mobxjs/mobx/docs/react-integration.md

 Help!
 My component isn't re-rendering...

-1. Make sure you didn't forget `observer` (yes, this is the most common mistake).
+1. Make sure you didn't forget `observer`.
+Remember, it have to wrap the component itself, not the ancestors.
 1. Verify that the thing you intend to react to is indeed observable.
 Use utilities like [`isObservable`](api.md#isobservable), [`isObservableProp`](api.md#isobservableprop) if needed to verify this at runtime.
 1. Check the console logs in the browsers for any warnings or errors.
 1. Make sure you grok how tracking works in general.
 Check out the [Understanding reactivity](understanding-reactivity.md) section.
 1. Read the common pitfalls as described above.
 1. [Configure](configuration.md#linting-options) MobX to warn you of unsound usage of mechanisms and check the console logs.
 1. Use [trace](analyzing-reactivity.md) to verify that you are subscribing to the right things or check what MobX is doing in general using [spy](analyzing-reactivity.md#spy) / the [mobx-logger](https://github.com/winterbe/mobx-logger) package.